 The six-month extension to sanctions until January 31 was agreed by ambassadors from the 28 EU nations meeting in Brussels on Wednesday.
 An EU diplomat said that European ambassadors decided to prolong "the most serious package of our sanctions" before they expire next month.

-on Russia's energy, defense and financial sectors were imposed in July 2014 for one year.
+The sanctions on Russia's energy, defense and financial sectors were imposed in July 2014 for one year.
 They were the EU's response to Moscow's annexation of the Crimea region and Russia's support for separatists fighting in eastern Ukraine.

 Ratification of the decision by EU foreign ministers meeting in Luxembourg next Monday is expected to be a formality.
 The next day the foreign ministers of France, Germany, Ukraine and Russia are to hold talks in Paris, it was announced Wednesday.